scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 ## Blurring the Line

-There is no clear cut of whether the mono-versioning or multi-versioning approaches are better.
+There is no clear cut off whether the mono-versioning or multi-versioning approaches are better.
 In practice, we tend to take a hybrid approach in large software projects.